christianevans214/Breezeblocks/README.md

     - Great question!
 Once your application is downloaded to your Github, you will find a list of instructions for deploying your app in the README.
 - **If I don't have a Github account, can I still use Breezeblocks?**
     - Sure can.
 If you don't login to Breezeblocks with your Github account, upon exporting you will be prompted to download a zipped file of your ReactNative directory.
 Once you unzip the ReactNative directory, you will find a README file for installation instructions.
+- **is the Breezeblocks code open source?**
+    - If it wasn't, this repo would be private!
+Please post any suggestions/code reviews/pull requests to help make Breezeblocks even better.

 ---